FePhyFoFum/jade/README.md

 jade
 ====

-A fork of the PEBLS Jade collection of Java objects for phylogenetics and evolutionary biology
+A fork of the PEBLS Jade Java packages.
+A collection of Java objects for phylogenetics and evolutionary biology.

 Install
 -----